lamat1111/QuilibriumScripts/README.md

 </details>
 </blockquote>

-### Step 3
+### Step 4
 After installing the node and making some necessary edits, the script will run your node for 5 minutes and then you will be prompted to reboot the system, type "Y" and reboot.
-### Step 4
+### Step 5
 Wait 3 minutes, then login again in your server.
-### Step 5
+### Step 6
 Run the command below.
 This will go to the node folder, create a persistent shell (session), run the poor_mans_cd script and detach from the session again.

   ```